lookit/lookit-docs/docs/source/tutorial-first-study.rst

 .. image:: _static/img/tutorial/preview_built.png
     :alt: Preview built status display

-Click on "Edit Study" at the top of the page, click the (newly enabled) blue "See Preview" button:
+Click on "Preview study" near the top of the page:

 .. image:: _static/img/tutorial/preview_button.png
     :alt: Preview button

-Now you can proceed through the study as a participant.
+This will take you to a "study detail" page just like the one participants see when they click on a study at lookit.mit.edu/studies.
+You will need to register at least one child and respond to the demographic survey (you don't need to respond to all questions, or use real information).
+Then you will be able to click "Preview now" to proceed through the study as a participant.
 It's a rough, abbreviated  implementation of one condition from `Schulz, Bonawitz, and Griffiths (2007) <http://dx.doi.org/10.1037/0012-1649.43.5.1124>`_ - you'll read through a storybook about Bunny, who sometimes gets a tummyache, and eventually answer a question about what makes her tummy hurt.
-At the end, you'll see a pop-up box showing all the data (besides video) that would have been collected during your session, although because you're previewing, the video isn't actually stored.

 .. admonition:: Note

-   The video from previews DOES go to the Lookit server at the moment, although it isn't hooked up to the experimenter interface yet.
-We don't do anything with it, but it's in principle possible for a staff member here to end up seeing it while debugging something- so please wear clothes while testing, don't sit in front of your really cool poster of your social security number, etc.
+   Video is collected during previews!
+Like other data, it's only accessible to people who have appropriate permissions.
+That does include a few Lookit staff in addition to researchers working on your study.
+We don't do anything with the video and are very unlikely to even see it, but it *is* in principle possible - so please wear clothes while testing, don't sit in front of your really cool poster of your social security number, etc. Or cover your webcam.

 Step 3: Get comfortable making changes to how your study works